-1.11 Possession of Controlled Substances - The College prohibits the possession, use, manufacturing, delivery, cultivating, sale or transfer of controlled substances (illicit drugs) within the campus or as part of any collegesponsored activity.
-Any student reported in apparent violation of the prohibitions indicated in this paragraph shall be referred to local law enforcement officials for investigation and/or prosecution under the law.
+- apparent violation of the prohibitions indicated in this paragraph shall be referred to local law enforcement officials for investigation and/or prosecution under the law.
 Under Guam laws, conviction of adults can result in fines from \$100.00 to \$100,000.00, imprisonment ranging from 60 days to life, or both.
-Conviction of a minor can result in court jurisdiction over the individual until age twenty-one and may result in detention by the Department of Youth Affairs.

-1.12 Possession of Alcoholic Beverages - The consumption of alcoholic beverages on campus and at college-sponsored activities is prohibited except when specifically authorized, in writing, by the President of the College.
+Conviction of a minor can result in court jurisdiction over the individual until age twenty-one and may result in detention by the Department of Youth Affairs. - 1.12 Possession of Alcoholic Beverages The consumption of alcoholic beverages on campus and at college-sponsored activities is prohibited except when specifically authorized, in writing, by the President of the College.
 Students are further prohibited from being on campus while under the influence of alcohol and from bringing alcoholic beverages on College premises except as stated above.
 Any student reported in apparent violation of the prohibitions indicated in this paragraph may be referred to local law enforcement officials for investigation and/or prosecution under the law.
-The severity of the offense shall be considered in the determination of such referral.

-1.13 Possession of Stolen Property - Possessing property suspected to be stolen and that may be identified as property of the College or any other person.

-1.14 Forcible Entry or Trespass - Forcible or unauthorized entry to any building, structure, or facility and/or unauthorized entry or use of College grounds.

-1.15 False Report of Emergency - Causing, making, or circulating a false report or warning of a fire, explosion, crime, or other catastrophe.
-1.16 Misuse of Safety Equipment - Unauthorized use or alteration of firefighting equipment, safety devices, or other emergency equipment.
+The severity of the offense shall be considered in the determination of such referral. - 1.13 Possession of Stolen Property Possessing property suspected to be stolen and that may be identified as property of the College or any other person. - 1.14 Forcible Entry or Trespass Forcible or unauthorized entry to any building, structure, or facility and/or unauthorized entry or use of College grounds. - 1.15 False Report of Emergency Causing, making, or circulating a false report or warning of a fire, explosion, crime, or other catastrophe.

-1.17 Plagiarism or Cheating - as defined in this Student Handbook.

-1.18 Possession of Dangerous Weapons -Unauthorized possession of a firearm, weapon, dangerous chemicals, or any explosive device of any description (including compressed air guns, air soft guns, pellet guns, BB guns, shot guns, or illegal knives) on College grounds.
+- 1.16 Misuse of Safety Equipment Unauthorized use or alteration of firefighting equipment, safety devices, or other emergency equipment. - 1.17 Plagiarism or Cheating as defined in this Student Handbook. - 1.18 Possession of Dangerous Weapons Unauthorized possession of a firearm, weapon, dangerous chemicals, or any explosive device of any description (including compressed air guns, air soft guns, pellet guns, BB guns, shot guns, or illegal knives) on College grounds.
 Other dangerous items may include fireworks and other devices dangerous to property or person(s) as deemed by the Associate Dean overseeing Student Support Services.